Internal Font Format

 Pixel Transparency

-The Font Renderer renders the font according the the value stored for each pixel.
+The Graphics Engine’s software algorithms render the font according to the value stored for each pixel.
 If the value is 0, the pixel is not rendered.
 If the value is the maximum value (for example the value 3 for 2 bits-per-pixel), the pixel is rendered using the current foreground color, completely overwriting the current value of the destination pixel.
 For other values, the pixel is rendered by blending the selected foreground color with the current color of the destination.

 If n is the number of bits-per-pixel, then the maximum value of a pixel (pmax) is 2^n 1.
 The value of each color component of the final pixel is equal to: